Marion Hammer: NRA lobbyist

+In June 2022, it was announced that Hammer would retire as the state lobbyist for the NRA-Institute for Legislative Action (ILA) in Florida, taking on a new role as an adviser to the NRA, focused on national gun advocacy.

+In April 2024, it was reported that the NRA had terminated Hammer's $220,000/yr "retirement contract" consulting for the NRA, as well as a $50,000/yr contract consulting for the NRA's Institute for Legislative Affairs.

 Eddie Eagle GunSafe

 Hammer began to develop the NRA program for children, Eddie Eagle GunSafe, in 1988, which was updated by Lisa Monroe, a University of Oklahoma School of Education early childhood education specialist contracted by the NRA.
 The NRA promotes Eddie Eagle GunSafe as an alternative to the (CAP law) or safe storage law.
 Marion Hammer, the NRA lobbyist who promoted the stand-your-ground law, created the Eddie Eagle GunSafe program in the late 1980s.
 According to the NRA, by 2016, there were 28 million children who had completed the Eddie Eagle program.
 In their testimony in Tennessee in 2016, the NRA lobbyist said that the Eddie Eagle program was the most effective way "to reduce firearm-related accidents" regarding children.

 Awards

 Hammer was awarded with the Outstanding Community Service Award from the National Safety Council in 1993.

 In 2005, Hammer was inducted into the Florida Women's Hall of Fame.
 In 2020, Hammer was listed by Slate as one of its "Most Influential Americans Over 80."